monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 final def materialize(implicit ev: E <:< Throwable): UIO[Try[A]]
 ```

-Note that return type is `UIO` indicating that there are no more expected errors to handle.
+Note that the return type is `UIO` indicating that there are no more expected errors to handle.

 ```scala mdoc:silent:reset
 import monix.bio.{BIO, UIO}